thomasahle/ziplm/README.md

 It's pretty close to random gibberish.
 Sure, the ZipLM will succeed in continuing the sequence "abcabcabc..." if you give it a long enough prompt, but it hardly generates legible human text.
-In this repository I've addeda simple implementation of Beam search.
+In this repository, I've added a simple implementation of Beam search.
 Let's see how well it does:

 ```{python}